[Feature] How EU can support Bolivian youth rebuild the country

 Similarly, on the night of 20 October, Morales declared himself winner.
 The next day, the rapid counting restarted, giving him enough margin to avoid a run-off and increasing suspicion.
 Protests started right away.

-The surprise factor?: youth.
+The surprise factor: youth.

 The demonstrations following this general election were led by a generation who has known no other president than Evo Morales.
 Many voted for the first time this year.
 Some had voted for his party, the Movement Towards Socialism (MAS), before and were disappointed.